Dose of Reality: Opioid Settlement Funds

 Wisconsin is due to receive more than $750 million in total funding through 2038 as result of national litigation against the pharmaceutical industry.

 2021 Wis.
-Act 57 requires that the 87 local governments that participated in this litigation receive 70 percent of the funds, with the state receiving 30 percent of the funds.
+Act 57 requires the 87 local governments that participated in this litigation receive 70 percent of the funds, with the state receiving 30 percent of the funds.

 We are managing the distribution of the state funds.
 We are required to submit a plan to the Joint Committee on Finance every year with details on the projects we intend to support with the payments we expect to receive for the funding year.
 Our plans cover state fiscal years (July 1-June 30).